Praveen290192/DataStructures-Algorithms/Project1/P3_Explanation.md

-For encoding Used Tree structure with left and right node and recursion function to generate code for each character For Decoding used looping O(n) time and Space complexity
+For encoding Used Tree structure with left and right node and recursion function to generate code for each character time Complexity is O(nlogn)